 There is something vividly distinct about Mehdizadeh's music.
 This Canadian composer is revered for his intricate, unpredictable and haunting works.
 The sound and gesture of his pieces bury themselves deep in complex imagination, participating you in an exploration of uncertain visceral implications.
-His unique musical language is perceived as complex yet engaging, bringing together a hybrid of musical expression including contrapuntal textures and the Mehdizadeh Modes.

 Mehdizadeh’s works receive funding through commissions and private patrons (long-time donor and supporter Nicole Senécal), as well as institutions including the latest Ontario Arts Council studio recording grant.
-He has collaborated with Orchestre de la Francophonie, Scarborough Philharmonic Orchestra, Georgian Bay Symphony, the Princeton Singers and the Ewashko Singers amongst many others.
+He has collaborated with Orchestre de la Francophonie, Scarborough Philharmonic Orchestra, Georgian Bay Symphony, North York Concert Orchestra, the Princeton Singers and the Ewashko Singers amongst many others.
 Notable world-renowned performers include Belgian flautist Marc Grauwels and Dutch theremin player Thorwald Jørgensen with multiple commissions and performances in festivals around the world.

 In his spare time, Daniel enjoys farmland nature, working on the house and spending time with his family.